Cat Behavior Heat: An Essential Guide to Loving Your Cat!

 Give her something else to focus on: More playtime can also help keep her mind off of things when she is in estrus.
 Make sure you have plenty of catnip, toys, and treats on hand and prepare to give some extra time entertaining your feline friend.

-Cats in heat can have very sudden and dramatic behavior changes, some of which people might find a little annoying.
+Cats in heat can have very sudden and dramatic cat behavior heat changes, some of which people might find a little annoying.
 It’s important to try to be patient with your cat, as this is just a change that she’s going through as a result of the hormones in her body.

 If you are not interested in your female cat becoming pregnant, the first step is to ensure she does not have any access to intact male cats.
 That means you might have to separate the cats in your home, assuming you have both, or ensure she has no opportunity to get out of your home.